ChrstphrHll/npc_gen/students/Halja Dwyer.md

 ---
 ### Description
 - 1st year Tiefling Fighter in Alderden
-- straight grey hair that's done up in a top knot, Spring Green eyes, and Pale Blue skin
+- short wavy pink hair that's plain, Spring Green eyes, and Pale Blue skin
 - Is Iconoclastic and Stingy, and has Prosperity as their ideal

 ### Organizations